grasshopper-cms/grasshopper-docs/user-guide/docs/index.md

 # Quick Start

-This is how to get started using Grasshopper.
+This is how to get started using Grasshopper...

 Grasshopper is a headless CMS with an admin.
 It can be used to build both apis and websites.